Molarfinance/airdrop-list/README.md

 # airdrop-list
-list of participant qualified to receive MOFBOT token and MOF token you must mint MOFBOT token and MOF token from now till feb 15th to receive the airdrop
+list of participant qualified to receive MOFBOT token and MOF token you must mint MOFBOT token and MOF token from now till February 15th to receive the airdrop

 Token Name : MOF BOT token
 Token Symbol : MOFBOT